One of the most common questions that salespeople ask their clients is “What are your pain points?”

 Let me give you some examples –

-So a vitamin sale, based on the client’s view, may be way of preventing a future problem, but it’s a minor pain point that he can deal with for now.
+So a vitamin sale, based on the client’s view, maybe a way of preventing a future problem, but it’s a minor pain point that he can deal with for now.
 There is no sense of urgency.

 So a medicine sale, based on the client’s view, will prevent an immediate problem, that’s becoming a major pain that he must deal with now.
 There is a sense of urgency.